 A campaign last year by Greenpeace spurred several outdoor brands to promise to end their use of PFCs in their clothing and use new oil-based coatings that give just as good water-repellency.

-6. Write to purveyors
+Write to suppliers

 Ask your favourite companies to rethink their packaging/Credit: Getty Images